spenserlaier/home-server/docs/paperless-scanner.md

 forwarding facilities, and its authorized key is accepted only from the scanner's reserved address, `192.168.4.38`.

+The initial physical scan has completed this path successfully and its handwritten content was searchable through Paperless OCR.
+Duplex behavior, blank-page removal, a naturally scheduled backup, and a restored-document drill remain deferred acceptance tests.
+The retained test document is the payload for that later backup exercise.

 ## Scanner profile

 Use these values in the Brother web interface: